INASIC/pima-indians-diabetes/README.md

-# Pima Indians Diabetes
+### Pima Indians Diabetes

 This repository contains an IPython notebook which introdues concepts involved in exploratory analysis, and visualization techniques while using the [pima-indians-diabetes](https://archive.ics.uci.edu/ml/datasets/pima+indians+diabetes) dataset offered by UCI.
-The notebook was created alongside tutorials from http://machinelearningmastery.com.
+The notebook was created alongside [tutorials](http://machinelearningmastery.com/visualize-machine-learning-data-python-pandas/) in visualization and descriptive statistics.

 Towards the end of the notebook after the data had been pre-processed, several machine learning models were trained on the dataset.
 These involved a k-Nearest Neighbours classifier, a Support Vector Machine with a radial basis function, and a Logistic Regression classification model - all of which could predict the onset of diabetes with over 70% accuracy.